v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-csv.md

 ## Prepare your business data

 Business data can originate from different data sources and might refresh at different cadences.
 For example, customer satisfaction and sales activity metrics might have different source systems and source admins.
 Viva Insights refers to these as "datasets."
-You should setup a separate .csv upload for each dataset.
+You should set up a separate .csv upload for each dataset.
 Refer to the [sample .csv template](https://go.microsoft.com/fwlink/?linkid=2286402) for data structure and guidelines to avoid common issues like too many or too few unique values, redundant fields, invalid data formats, and more.
 [Learn more about file rules and validation errors](..//admin/rules-validation-errors.md).

 To create a separate .csv file for each dataset, structure the data in this way: